concealexi/resalerangers/README.md

-# HDB Resale Price Prediction Project
+# backend folder

-This repository contains our end-to-end pipeline for predicting HDB resale prices in Singapore using Random Forest and XGBoost, with enhancements like geospatial feature engineering, asymmetric loss functions, and conformal prediction for uncertainty quantification.
+This directory contains our end-to-end pipeline for predicting HDB resale prices in Singapore using Random Forest and XGBoost, with enhancements like geospatial feature engineering, asymmetric loss functions, and conformal prediction for uncertainty quantification.

 ---